U.S. automakers push for deal on fuel efficiency rules

 But Asian automakers that have more efficient fleets are also seeking a middle ground.

-Henio Arcangeli, a senior vice president at the U.S. unit of Honda Motor Co Ltd, said without a national deal “the consumer’s going to lose.”
+Henio Arcangeli, a senior vice president at the U.S. unit of Honda Motor Co Ltd (7267.T), said without a national deal “the consumer’s going to lose.”

 Mitch Bainwol, who heads the Alliance of Automobile Manufacturers, a trade group representing major automakers, said a deal makes the most sense but “time is running out.
 It has always been true that the biggest impediment to a deal is politics ...
 A successful negotiation is a win for everyone – more carbon reduction for California, a stronger and pro-job economic context for the administration and common sense certainty for our industry.”